jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-4.md

 When the burst of emotion is fairly over, we can identify ourselves with the ideal man within the breast.
 We can view our own situation through our own eyes.
 We can view our own conduct with the severe eyes of the impartial spectator.

-But our judgments now=
+But our judgments now:
-are often of little importance compared to what they were before, and can frequently produce only vain regret and unavailing repentance.
+- are often of little importance compared to what they were before, and
+- can frequently produce only vain regret and unavailing repentance.

 It does not always secure us from similar errors in the future.

 However, they are seldomly quite candid even in this case.

 Our opinion on our own character depends entirely on our judgments on our past conduct.
 It is so disagreeable to think bad of ourselves.

 We often purposely turn away our view from those circumstances which might render that judgment unfavourable.
 They say that a bold surgeon has hands which do not tremble when he performs an operation on himself.
 A man is often equally bold if he pulls off the veil of self-delusion which covers the deformities of his own conduct from his own view.
 Rather than see our own behaviour so disagreeably, we often foolishly try to exasperate those unjust feelings which misled us.

-By artifice, we try to=
+By artifice, we try to:
-awaken our old hatreds, and
+- awaken our old hatreds, and
-irritate afresh our almost forgotten resentments.
+- irritate afresh our almost forgotten resentments.

 We even exert ourselves for this miserable purpose.
-We thus persevere in injustice, merely because= we were once unjust, and we are ashamed to see that we were so.
+We thus persevere in injustice, merely because: we were once unjust, and we are ashamed to see that we were so.
 92 Mankind's views on the propriety of their own conduct are so partial, both during the time of action and afterwards.